 Additional steps to support hair regrowth and scalp health

-During and after chemotherapy, there are a few things you can do to protect your scalp and any remaining hair you might have.
+During and after chemotherapy, you can do a few things to protect your scalp and any remaining hair you might have.
 Regardless of whether you've experienced some hair thinning or complete hair loss, your scalp will be more exposed to the elements than it is used to.
 It may also feel more tender and sensitive from your chemotherapy treatment.

 With that in mind, it is essential to implement a few practices to keep your scalp protected.
-Many people use head coverings (like scarves, turbans, or hats) to both protect their sensitive scalp from the sun and harsh cooler weather, both of which can irritate the skin.
-When you're not wearing a head covering, be sure to apply (and reapply) sunscreen to avoid burning.
+Many people use head coverings (like scarves, turbans, or hats) to protect their sensitive scalp from the sun and harsh, cooler weather, both of which can irritate the skin.
+When you're not wearing a head covering, apply (and reapply) sunscreen to avoid burning.

-During and immediately after chemotherapy, if you do have some remaining hair, you should be as gentle with it as possible, as this hair will be more fragile.
+During and immediately after chemotherapy, if you have some remaining hair, you should be as gentle with it as possible, as this hair will be more fragile.
 Avoid using dyes, bleach, curling irons, straighteners, hairdryers, or other tools that can damage the hair.
 Perms should also be avoided during this time.
-You should also skip any hairstyles that pull on the hair – stick with looser styles that are gentle on your scalp and hair.
+It would be best to skip any hairstyles that pull on the hair – stick with looser styles that are gentle on your scalp and hair.

 As new hair starts to grow, stick with these rules for about six months after you finish your chemotherapy treatment.
 Your hair will be fragile as it grows, so you want to treat it as delicately as possible while it strengthens.